bilgramiraza/Library/README.md

 ![Library Webpage Screenshot](https://raw.githubusercontent.com/bilgramiraza/Library/main/Images/WebPage.png)

+This website's purpose is to store details about books a user has read or is planning to read.

-This project is built using HTML/CSS and vanilla JavaScript
+This project is built using HTML/CSS and vanilla JavaScript The Project's main features include
+*Add and Remove books to the site
+*Edit the Read status of the book with the click of a single button *The site will remember the books entered by the user using the WebStorage API *Easily See/Access any book using the display Shelf on the left side of the screen

 ### Built With